eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/foxglove_tutorial.rst

 .. figure:: /rst/figures/foxglove_studio_shapesdemo.png
     :align: center

-Feel free to further explore the number of possibilities that |eddsrecord| and *Foxglove Studio* together have to offer.
+Feel free to further explore the number of possibilities that |eddsrecorder| and *Foxglove Studio* together have to offer.